SujataP12/SujataP12/README.md

 # Hi There 👋

-I am **Sujata Pal**, a passionate **DevOps Engineer** with a love for automation, infrastructure management, and building scalable systems.
+I am **Sujata Pati**, a passionate **DevOps Engineer** with a love for automation, infrastructure management, and building scalable systems.
 With a strong foundation in development and a keen interest in cloud-native tools, I enjoy working on solutions that enhance system reliability and team productivity.

 ---